Resources for Current Students

 Student Representatives Committee (SRC, Contact src@rockefeller.edu(opens in new window) or your representative for more info.)

 The Rockefeller University Fitness Center is a free gym for use only by faculty, students, and staff.
-Visit their website for information on hours, policies, class schedules and more.
+Visit their website(opens in new window) for information on hours, policies, class schedules, and more.

 The Bronk Fund was established for the improvement of student life on campus.
-Students are reimbursed half up to $125 each for memberships to health clubs, aerobics classes, swimming pools,
+Students years 1-5 are eligible to receive a 50% reimbursement of expenses up to $175, annually, for memberships to health clubs, aerobics classes, swimming pools, dance classes, marathons, etc. The Bronk Fund can also be applied to language/art classes, skiing lessons, and theater/concert/sporting event tickets, for up to two tickets.
+For reimbursement, please send receipts (proof of purchase) to:

 There are several committees throughout the Rockefeller community on which students are represented.
 For information on how to participate and provide input, please contact your student representative.